-Energy storage is primed to grow—and so is the market complexity
+Energy storage is primed to grow — and so is the market’s complexity

-As the U.S. electric grid transitions to a clean, reliable distributed system, the opportunity for energy storage is growing.
+As the U.S. electric grid transitions to a clean, reliable, distributed system, the opportunity for energy storage is growing.
 Expanding renewable energy adoption, coupled with developing regulatory frameworks and the Biden Administration’s infrastructure and social spending plans, are driving outsized expectations for battery projects.
-Large-scale battery storage will contribute 10,000 megawatts to the national grid between 2021 and 2023—10 times its contribution in 2019, according to the U.S. Energy Information Administration.1 Meanwhile, battery storage costs fell by 72% between 2015 and 2019.
+"The U.S. battery storage capacity is expected to nearly double in 2024 as developers report plans to add 14.3 gigawatts (GW) of battery storage to the existing 15.5 GW this year.
+In 2023, 6.4 GW of new battery storage capacity was added to the U.S. grid, a 70% annual increase."1

 Financing for commercial battery projects depends on the potential revenue streams available, which can involve complex business structures.
-At the recent REFF Wall Street conference, KeyBanc Capital Markets’ Aaron Klein, Managing Director, Utility, Power & Renewable Energy, participated in a wide-ranging panel discussion focused on evolving business models for the sector.
+During a previous REFF Wall Street conference, a member of the KeyBanc Capital Markets’ Utility, Power & Renewable Energy team participated in a wide-ranging panel discussion focused on evolving business models for the sector.
 Moderated by Steven Porto, Managing Director, Ares Management, the panel also included Nitin Gupta, SVP, Finance and M&A, Broad Reach Power; John Breckenridge, President and CEO, Arevon Energy; Claus Hertel, Managing Director, Rabobank; and Doug Sherman, Chief Commercial Officer, Perfect Power.
-Representing both developers and capital sources, the panelists covered the complexities.
+Representing developers and capital sources, the panelists covered the energy storage market’s complexities.

 As the leading renewable energy financier by transaction volume, KeyBanc Capital Markets (KBCM) supports energy storage projects in multiple markets, including California and Texas.
-KBCM has raised capital, both its own and third-party, for a variety of projects utilizing different offtake strategies, whether contracted with community choice aggregators (CCAs), utilities or other entities, or sold merchant.
+KBCM has raised capital, both its own and third-party, for a variety of projects using different offtake strategies, whether contracted with community choice aggregators (CCAs), utilities, or other entities, or sold merchant.

 Evolution from depleting asset to in-perpetuity asset